RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 TestIntent       test pleeeeeeease
 MinionIntent One of the minions is {MinionSlot}
 MinionIntent {MinionSlot}
+StateIntent {StateSlot}
-BlahIntent here is {BlahSlot} and {BlehSlot}
+StateIntent New England includes {StateSlot} as one of it's states BlahIntent here is my number {BlahSlot}, use it wisely.
+And here is another one {BlehSlot}, don't squander it BlahIntent here is {BlahSlot} and {BlehSlot}
 AnotherIntent First is {SomeSlot} and then there is {SomeOtherSlot}